RudolphLamp/COS221PA5/README.md

 ## Installation

-Installation
+Installations and requirements
-To run the project locally, you need to install XAMPP as it includes phpMyAdmin, which is required for hosting our database.
+To run the project, you need to have a web browser installed as it use phpMyAdmin on wheatly aswell as the web app is ran on wheatly, a registered username and password is required to accsess the web app.

+If you want to run it locally a few extra steps are required.
+You need to install XAMPP and change the file paths to use the files on your local machine in your specified XAMPP execution folder .

 **1:** Install XAMPP: